ItayELY/Modal_Logic_Solving/README.md

 # Usage
 enter a formula that cpmlies with the syntax rules detailed bellow.
 Use the following flags:
--l [number] -> level of satisfiability -non-incremental -> try to solve using a large QBF formula -incremental -> default case, solve thrugh adding constraints incrementally each level -get model -> print evaluation satisfying assignment for each sub-formula -print-final -> print final formula that was passed to the solver, this formual shoud be satisfiable in Bolean Logic iff the original formula is satisfialbe in Modal Logic
+-l [number] -> level of satisfiability
+-non-incremental -> try to solve using a large QBF formula
+-incremental -> default case, solve thrugh adding constraints incrementally each level
+-get model -> print evaluation satisfying assignment for each sub-formula
+-print-final -> print final formula that was passed to the solver, this formual shoud be satisfiable in Bolean Logic iff the original formula is satisfialbe in Modal Logic

 Furmula Syntax Rules:

 PROPOSITIONAL SYMBOLS: an alphanumeric sequence starting with a letter: p, p1, p_1
 CONSTANTS: true, false
 NOT: -, ~, not
 AND: &, and
 OR: |, or
 IMPLICATION: ->, =>, then
 ONLY IF: <-, <=
 DOUBLE IMPLICATION: <->, <=>, ifonlyif
-BOX: box index, [index]
+BOX: box, []
-DIAMOND: dia index, <index>
+DIAMOND: dia, <index>

 example:
 ```bash